Type: Package

 data

-A data.frame or tibble to display.
+A data.frame to display.

-Number of rows per page (default = 10).
+Integer.
+Number of rows per page.
+Default: 10.

 Value